aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/10-experiment/_index.en.md

 {{< img "ecs-sample-app.en.png" "ECS Sample App" >}}

 How will we know that our instance failure was in fact non-impacting?
-For this workshop we'll be using a simple Bash script that continuosly polls our application.
+For this workshop we'll be using a simple Bash script that continuously polls our application.

 ### Starting the validation procedure